zhhongsh/StablePose/README.md

   ** datasets/nocs/dataset_eval.py: the evaluation dataloader for nocs dataset
   ** datasets/nocs/dataset_config/*.txt: training and testing splits for nocs dataset

-To train StablePose on T-LESS dataset, run train_tless.py
+To train StablePose on T-LESS or LM-O dataset, run "train.py -tless" or "train.py -tless"
 To train StablePose on ShapeNet dataset, run train_shapenet.py
 To train StablePose on NOCS-REAL275 dataset, run train_nocs.py